The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: Parameterized Complexity

-The main idea of the algorithm is as follows.
-We first find an arbitrary maximal $f$-$r$-set packing $T_0$.
+Our algorithm is a natural generalization of the one for the {\appc}-{\sc{Set Packing}} problem studied in~\cite{DBLP:journals/jal/JiaZC04setpacking}.
+The main idea of our algorithm is as follows.
+We first find an arbitrary maximal $f$-{\appc}-set packing $T_0$.
 This can be done in polynomial time.
 If $|T_0|\geq R$, we are done.
-Otherwise, $T_0$ has less than $R$ $r$-subsets.
-Then, we extend all of the possible valid partial $r$-set packings $T_R$ with the form $\{\sigma_1^*=(c_1,*,*),\sigma_1^*=(c_2,*,*),...,\sigma_R^*=(c_R,*,*)\}$ to a solution, where each $c_i$ belongs to $\mathbb{S}(T_0)$.
-To extend each of them, we first make a copy $Q_R$ of $T_R$ to calculate and store some temporary dates, and then replace each partial set $\sigma^*$ in $Q_R$ by a set, which $\sigma^*$ is consist with, in $V$ such that the replacement would not make $Q_R$ invalid.
+Otherwise, $|\mathbb{S}(T_0)|\leq \mathappc\cdot R$.
+Then, we try to extend all possible valid multisets $T_R$ of the form $\{\sigma_1^*=\{x_1,*, \dots ,*\},\sigma_2^*=\{x_2,*, \dots ,*\}, \dots ,\sigma_R^*=\{x_R,*, \dots ,*\}\}$ to a solution, where each $x_i, 1\leq i\leq R$, belongs to $\mathbb{S}(T_0)$ (it may be that $x_i=x_j$ for $i\neq j$).
+We make sure that if the given instance is a {\yesins}, then at least one extension leads to a solution.
+When extending a $T_R$, we first make a copy $Q_R$ of $T_R$, which is used to find a subset of $X$ such that, in the case that $T_R$ can be extended to a solution, at least one element in the subset is included in a solution extended from $T_R$.
+This is done as follows: for each regular set in $U$, we check if there is a consistent partial set in $Q_R$ such that replacing the partial set with the regular set does not lead $Q_R$ to be invalid.
+If this is the case, we replace the partial set in $Q_R$ with the regular set.
 If all partial sets of $Q_R$ can be replaced by this way, we are done.
-Otherwise, we extend $T_R$ by trying all possibilities that replace a $*$ of a certain partial set $\sigma^*$ in $T_R$ by an element $c\in \mathbb{S}(Q_R)$ such that each of the replacements guarantees that $T_R$ is valid and $\sigma^*$ is consistent with at least one set of $V$ after the replacement.
-Clearly, if the given instance is a true-instance, there must be at least one of the possibilities that leads to a solution.
-After each extension of $T_R$, we reset $Q_R=T_R$ and continue to extend $T_R$ for each possibility by the similar way.
-We describe the $\mathcal{FPT}$ algorithm for M$r$SP in Algorithm 1.
+Otherwise, there is still a partial set $\sigma^*$ after the replacement.
+An observation is that if the current $T_R$ can be extended to a solution, then in every solution the partial set $\sigma^*$ is extended to a regular set where one of its elements is from $\mathbb{S}(Q_R)$.
+Due to this observation, we extend $T_R$ by enumerating all possibilities of the element in $\mathbb{S}(Q_R)$ that is put in $\sigma^*$ in the solution.
+As the size of $\mathbb{S}(Q_R)$ is bounded by $r\cdot R$, we have at most $r\cdot R$ possibilities to consider.
+After each extension of $T_R$, we reset $Q_R=T_R$ and continue to extend $T_R$ analogously.
+The procedure terminates until we arrive at a solution or all possibilities are enumerated.
+A formal description of the algorithm is shown in Algorithm~\ref{alga}.